bajo1207/Integration-Tests-on-Serverless-Platforms/README.md

    ```{bash}
    docker-compose up
    ```
-1. Follow the instructions to set up the jenkins server – jenkins can be found on `localhost:8080`
+1. Follow the instructions to set up the Jenkins server – Jenkins can be found on `localhost:8080`
-1. Install the `Docker Pipeline plugin` and `Docker plugin` in jenkins
+1. Install the `Docker Pipeline plugin` and `Docker plugin` in Jenkins
 1. Create a pipeline in Jenkins for all the todo applications and point Jenkins to the Jennkinsfile in each application directory
 1. Then build the [python_container](https://github.com/bajo1207/Integration-Tests-on-Serverless-Platforms/tree/main/python_container) using the docker build command:
    ```{bash}